The Health and Safety of our clients and staff is Back in Motion’s #1 priority.

 c.
 Chronic health conditions that you are having difficulty managing because of difficulty breathing

 2. Do you have flu, chills, cough, shortness of breath or COVID-like symptoms?
-COVID symptoms include fever, chills, cough, shortness of breath, sore throat and painful swallowing, stuffy or runny nose, loss of sense of smell, headache, muscle aches, fatigue, loss of appetite, vomiting or diarrhea.
+COVID symptoms include fever, chills, cough, or worsening of chronic cough, shortness of breath, sore throat, runny nose, loss of sense of smell or taste, headache, fatigue, diarrhea, loss of appetite, nausea and vomiting, muscle aches.

 3. Have you travelled outside of Canada in the last 14 days?